 The COPS Office will then evaluate your request and notify your agency of our decision in writing.
 Implementation of the modified award budget may begin following written approval from the COPS Office.
-Please note that modification approvals for active awards will be accompanied by a modified FCM reflecting the approved changes.
+Please note that modification approvals for active awards will be accompanied by modified award financial information reflecting the approved changes.